LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 Use qualified Camera terminology when a name could be ambiguous:

-- :class:`crappy.camera.Camera` is the base class for camera hardware integrations.
+- :class:`crappy.camera.meta_camera.camera.Camera` is the base class for camera hardware integrations.
 After the first mention, call it a “Camera object”.
 - :class:`crappy.blocks.Camera` is the supported all-in-one Camera Block.
 - :class:`crappy.blocks.vision.CameraSource` acquires images in a composable image pipeline.
-- :class:`crappy.blocks.vision.VisionBlock` is the base class for composable image stages.
+- :class:`crappy.blocks.vision.block.VisionBlock` is the base class for composable image stages.
-- :class:`crappy.links.Link` carries dictionaries between Blocks.
+- :class:`crappy.links.link.Link` carries dictionaries between Blocks.
-- :class:`crappy.links.ImageLink` shares the newest coherent image between VisionBlocks.
+- :class:`crappy.links.img_link.ImageLink` shares the newest coherent image between VisionBlocks.

 VisionBlocks are recommended for new image pipelines.
 The all-in-one Camera Blocks remain supported and are not planned for deprecation.
 Do not describe